Central Air Conditioner Buyer’s Guide: Expert Advice

 Environmental Factors

-In addition to factoring in your climate region when sizing a central air conditioner, you need to consider your personal environmental factors.
+You need to consider your personal environmental factors in addition to factoring in your climate region when sizing a central air conditioner.

-Energy Star provides some excellent information in this area.
+Energy Star provides some excellent information regarding environmental factors.

 Heat gain is factored into the load calculation, which is done to determine the size of your air conditioner.
-There are a number of things that contribute to heat gain or loss.
+Several things contribute to heat gain or loss.

-Any of those things can either increase or decrease the necessary amount of cooling capacity.
-For example, if your house is situated in a heavily treed area that blocks direct sunlight on your roof or windows, you could theoretically get a smaller-sized air conditioner.
+Anything mentioned above can either increase or decrease the necessary cooling capacity.
+In my opinion, if your house is situated in a heavily treed area that blocks direct sunlight on your roof or windows, you could theoretically get a smaller-sized air conditioner.

 Cooling Capacity (BTUs/Tons)

-With all the above information in hand — the size of your home, your climate region, and your environmental factors — you’re ready to calculate cooling capacity.
+With all the above information, the size of your home, your climate region, and your environmental factors — you’re ready to calculate cooling capacity.

 The formula looks something like this.